sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/environment_setup.markdown

 Add the properties listed [here](https://github.com/dxpcloud/lrkoroneiki/blob/master/lcp/liferay/config/dev/com.liferay.osb.koroneiki.xylem.distributed.messaging.internal.rabbitmq.broker.XylemMessageBroker.config).

-Update the properties to include your specific color as well.
+Update the properties to include your specific color.
 Example: `dev_blue_koroneiki_exchange`.

 We do not need a consumer like the *Legacy Consumer* listed above, because Koroneiki is not consuming messages from itself.